At a glance

 In agriculture crops are given the necessary nitrogen via fertiliser.
 However, the fertiliser is often not applied correctly for the specific site and use.
 If the amount of fertiliser is too high the plants do not absorb it completely.
 Excessive nitrogen is leached out and ends up as nitrate in the groundwater and other water bodies.
-This leads to eutrophication in rivers and lakes (cf. ‘Ecological status of rivers’ and ‘Ecological status of lakes’ indicators), and to nitrogen enrichment and exceedance of the nitrogen threshold in ground water.
+This leads to eutrophication in rivers and lakes (cf. ‘Ecological status of rivers’ and ‘Ecological status of lakes’ indicators), and to nitrogen enrichment and exceedance of the nitrogen threshold in groundwater.

 Assessing the development

-The central element for implementing the Nitrates Directive is the German Fertiliser Application Ordinance.
+The central legal instrument for implementing the Nitrates Directive is the German Fertiliser Application Ordinance.
 The Fertilisation Ordinance defines "good professional practice in fertilisation" and specifies how the risks associated with fertilisation are to be minimised.
 It is an essential component of the national action programme for implementing the EU Nitrate Directive.
-In 2017, the federal government adopted a new fertilization ordinance with stricter rules.
+In 2017, the federal government adopted a new fertilisation ordinance with stricter rules.
 However, this was not sufficient for the EU Commission and therefore demanded improvements.
 In February 2020, the federal government then presented a new draft that had been agreed with the EU and which was approved by the Bundesrat on 27 March 2020 and has been legally effective since 1 May 2020.

 More detailed information: 'Grundwasserbeschaffenheit' (in German only).